Professional Support Services

-- Assist students in the acquisition and maintenance of academic, communication, social and personal management skills.
+- Assist students in the acquisition and maintenance of academic, communication, social, emotional, and personal management goals.

 Where We Are

-Child and Youth Services (CYS) staff can be found throughout the system working in elementary and secondary schools.
-We are assigned to schools, classrooms and individual students through SIP grants or work with students by referral.
+Child and Youth Services (CYS) staff can be found working in elementary and secondary schools.
+We are assigned to classrooms and individual students through SIP grants, or we work with students by referral.

-CYS staff also work in specialty schools/programs, such as:
+CYS staff also work in specialty schools and programs, such as

 - Caring and Safe Schools;